SpatioTemporalFlowPatterns/VLDB-2023/README.txt

 Chrysanthi Kosyfaki, PhD Candidate, University of Ioannina, Greece

 Instructions for compiling and running the code
-1. To use the code, you will need two files: - a trips table and a neighborhood graph:
+1. To use the code, we will need two files: - a trips table and a neighborhood graph:
 The trips table has the following format: src dest timeslot flow
 The neighborhood graph has the following format: